Bayesian Learning with Wasserstein Barycenters: Numerical experiments

-Following the discussion in Sec.~\ref{sec scat loc}, we considered models within the location-scatter family (LS), since optimal transports between members of the LS can be computed in closed form but are not reduced to the well-known univariate case.
-We chose the generator of the LS family, denoted $\tilde{m}$, as a distribution on $\mathbb{R}^{15}$ with independent coordinates, where: \begin{itemize} \item coordinates 1 to 5 are standard Normal distributions \item coordinates 6 to 10 are standard Laplace distributions, and \item coordinates 11 to 15 are standard Student's $t$-distributions ($3$ degrees of freedom). \end{itemize} Fig.~\ref{fig:generator} shows uni- and bi-variate marginals for 6 coordinates of $\tilde{m}$.
+We considered a model within a location-scatter family (LS), with generator $\tilde{m}$ on $\mathbb{R}^{15}$ with independent coordinates, as follows: \begin{itemize} \item coordinates 1 to 5 are standard Normal distributions \item coordinates 6 to 10 are standard Laplace distributions, and \item coordinates 11 to 15 are standard Student's $t$-distributions ($3$ degrees of freedom). \end{itemize} Fig.~\ref{fig:generator} shows samples (uni- and bi-variate marginals) from coordinates $\{1,2,6,7,11,12\}$ of $\tilde{m}$.